 Hebrew

 Hebrew is a signifier of Jewish community and peoplehood, and the way to access so many parts of our tradition, ancient and modern.
-Through the Hebrew in Harmony curriculum, our Hebrew program uses the power of music to engage students on an emotional level with all these aspects of Hebrew.
-In addition to prayers, our curriculum engages students in modern Hebrew study as a way to form connections with Israel and Jews across the world.
+Through the Hebrew in Harmony curriculum and new OnwardHebrew methodology, we use the power of music and sound-to-print learning to provide an easier on-ramp to Hebrew and engage students on an emotional level with all these aspects of the language.
+We also utilize Jewish Life Vocabulary to infuse everyday conversations with modern Hebrew, connecting students to Israel, Hebrew speakers worldwide, and Hebrew as a living language.

 The levels below are a broad guideline.
 We welcome students at any Hebrew and grade level and will do everything we can to help them feel comfortable and confident in their Hebrew learning.